-Instagram is a forum where it’s okay to have deeper relationships with your followers and those you interact with you.
+Instagram is a forum where it’s okay to have deeper relationships with your followers and those who interact with you.
 This channel features photos, which are very personal and telling about a person; it’s visual and tells job seekers a little bit more about who you are outside of the office, and in it, too!

 How to connect on Instagram

 Most importantly, don’t be afraid to direct message (DM) a person or company!
 If you have any questions or want to learn more about job opportunities, this is a great way to reach out and get a quick response.